Terry Animal Hospital

 Care for Your Exotic Pets

 Terry Animal Hospital offers veterinary care for your exotic pet.
 We are proud to offer diagnostic services and medical care for a number of exotic pets including: Rabbits, Guinea Pigs, Hamsters, Gerbils, Rats, Mice, Ferrets, Turtles, Snakes and small to medium birds.
+Be sure to follow us on Facebook for exotic pet care tips & uplifting content.

 We do not treat animals that are illegal to own in Illinois as well as the following; raccoons, opossums, skunks, bears, foxes, wolves, venomous reptiles, monkeys, and domestic pigs.